DiamondLightSource/synchweb-devel-env/docs/SETUP.md

 ## Installation

-This document will get updated if anything changes in terms if software used or if a particular version that we are currently using changes.
-The following are the setup procedures that needs to be followed to have the development environment ready.
+This document will get updated if anything changes in terms of software used or if a particular version changes.
+The following are the setup procedures that needs to be followed to have the development environment running without issues.

 - Download and install a virtual box for your machine [here](https://www.vagrantup.com/downloads.html)